 What is so special about the natural world?

-First of all, Nature has been here on mother earth for a great many years, much longer than mankind.
+First of all, Nature has been here on mother earth since the beginning of time, much longer than mankind.
 There are so many aspects to it, the plant and animal kingdom, let alone the wonder of the sea with many creatures that have never see the light of day.
 We don’t always think of ourselves as part of the natural world but we are, we are electromagnetic beings.

 Have you ever wondered what it is that makes us feel so good, whether it be walking through the woods, through a field of golden corn or just sitting by the sea?
 It’s the powerful energy of all these wonderful things.
 Trees, plants, woodland creatures and birds all have their own energy field and they are so tuned in to energy that they can even feel ours as we walk amongst them.
 We sense their energy but we are just not consciously aware of it and focused on how to harness it.